 In a passage with multiple viewpoints, you should know what each side says, and who the author agrees with.

 On one side we have the stodgy, traditional social scientists.
 Probably, they were white males, though this isn’t indicated.
-The social scientists neglected to study dance (lines 19-23), they advised Katherine Dunham not to dance (lines 33-35), and they couldn’t dance (lines 23-25).
+The social scientists neglected to study dance (second sentence of the second paragraph), they advised Katherine Dunham not to dance (third sentence of the third paragraph), and they couldn’t dance (third sentence of the second paragraph).
 Losers.

 The social scientists had a very formal approach.
 They thought dance wasn’t “scientific”, whatever that means.
 They also thought that an anthropological researcher should stay strictly separated from the people she was studying.